doughodson/mixr-examples/README.md

 * testTimer -- tests the functionality of the Timer class.

-* testUnits  -- tests units and other base library functionalities
+* tests  -- tests base and graphics library functionalities

 Tutorial applications:
 --------------------------------------------------------------------------------------------